Ransomware 2026: Protect Your Australian Small Business Data

 • Define communication protocols

-• Create system prioritization lists
+• Create system prioritisation lists

 • Schedule regular response drills